 I would like to leave you with two thoughts, no matter what your age is.
 First of all, life is brief.
 Moses said in Psalm 90:12, “Teach us to number our days that we may apply our hearts unto wisdom.”
 Wisdom comes from understanding the temporary nature of this life.
 Jesus referred to the rich man who thought he had years to live as a fool.
 We would also be foolish to assume that things will always be as they are or that eternal matters can be dealt with later.
 All of us know that we will someday hear, “This night your soul shall be required of you.”
 (Lk.
 12:20) We need to live our lives accordingly.

 And once you have seriously considered that, keep before you always that the only true source of meaning in life is found in love for God and His son Jesus Christ, and in love for mankind, beginning with your own family.
 Compared to this fundamental system of values, everything else is puny and insignificant.
-That means your life won’t be destroyed if you don’t become a CBLT Center director or a church superintendent.
+That means your life won’t be destroyed if you don’t become a director or a church superintendent.
 If you don’t get a better job, or move into a nicer apartment.
 All of those are temporary things.
 Focus on the eternal and the future will only become brighter.

 Let us help our students, pastors and elders turn their crisis into victories for Jesus.
-Jesus can make them successful spiritual leaders for the lost sheep of Russia.
+Jesus can make them successful spiritual leaders for the lost sheep .
 In the Old Testament the mightiest battles were won.
 The greatest giants came tumbling down.
 Look at Moses, look at Joshua.
 These were not young men!
 They were trained and seasoned by God Himself to bring victory.

 A mid-life crisis turned into a mid-life spiritual victory.
 I am smiling already.
 Let us clap together in spiritual anticipation.